Description of the Exhibit/ working Principle

 Mode of Display

 A replica of Galileo’s telescope has been developed by CMD after detail research on its.
-The telescope is reproduced with the same parameter used in the original.
+The telescope is reproduced with the same parameters used in the original.
 The lenses are developed with the same diameter and same focal length as the actual used in Galileo’s telescope.